External Resources

 An IFS book for couples: You Are the One You’ve Been Waiting For by Richard Schwartz

-An EFT book for high-conflict couples: Help for High-Conflict Couples by Jennine Estes Powell & Jacqueline Wielick
+An EFT book for high-conflict couples: Help for High-Conflict Couples by Jennine Estes Powell & Jacqueline Wielick (This is available through the Toronto Public Library as an audiobook, too.)

-An excellent guide to attachment and polyamory: Polysecure by Jessica Fern
+An excellent guide to attachment and polyamory: Polysecure by Jessica Fern.

 -

-Struggle Care with KC Davis and her book, How to Keep House While Drowning
+You might also check out Struggle Care with KC Davis and her book, How to Keep House While Drowning

 -